How to Turn Off Water to Your House

 Relieve the pressure in the pipes by draining the water that’s already in them.
 Turn on a sink located in the lowest level of your home, so water in the pipes from the floors above drain all the way down.
 Make sure to open both the hot and cold taps and run them until they empty completely.
 At this point, you can start working on any plumbing projects that require the water to be shut down.

-Once you are done making repairs or your plumbing emergency is no longer a problem, turn the water back on by rotating the valve counter-clockwise.
+Once you have finished making repairs or your plumbing emergency is no longer a problem, turn the water back on by rotating the valve counterclockwise.
 The faucet that you previously opened will spit out some air as the water fills the pipes throughout the home.
 Allow a few minutes for the water to force out any air left in the lines, then turn the faucet off again.

 Pro tip: Label the valve for the next time it is needed, and draw arrows that indicate which way to turn in order to shut off and turn on the water.

-How to Turn off Water Supply to Individual Fixtures
+How to Turn Off the Water Supply to House Fixtures Individually

 Photo: istockphoto.com

-In some cases, it’s more effective to turn off the water to a single faucet or plumbing fixture instead of cutting off the water to the entire home.
-Not only does this take less time because you don’t need to drain the water from the whole house, but it also allows you to continue using plumbing in the rest of the home.
+In some cases, it’s more effective to turn off the water to a single faucet or plumbing fixture instead of shutting down the water to the entire home.
+Not only does this take less time because you don’t need to drain the water from the whole house, but it also allows you to continue using the plumbing in the rest of the home.

 For instance, if you are replacing the faucet at the kitchen sink, then you can simply turn off the isolation valve located under the sink, instead of draining the water for the whole home.
 Similarly, if you need to repair or replace the toilet, dishwasher, or clothes washer, there is typically an isolation valve located nearby that can be operated by hand, without the need for any tools, for these individual fixtures and appliances.

-• Dishwasher: The shutoff valve for a dishwasher is generally located inside a lower kitchen cabinet, and may even be under the kitchen sink, depending on the proximity of the dishwasher to the sink in the kitchen layout.
+• Dishwasher: The shut-off valve for a dishwasher is generally located inside a lower kitchen cabinet, and it may even be under the kitchen sink depending on the proximity of the dishwasher to the sink in the kitchen layout.
 Turn off this valve before repairing or replacing the dishwasher to avoid flooding the kitchen.

 • Sink: Faucet repair and replacement is one of the most common DIY plumbing jobs, so it’s important to know that the isolation valve for these fixtures can generally be found under the sink.
 In some instances, the hot and cold water lines may have independent valves that need to both be turned off to stop the flow of water through the faucet.

-• Toilet: The shutoff valve for most toilets is located behind the toilet or slightly off to one side.
-This valve can be used to turn off the water for repairs or replacement, but it can also be used to quickly stop the flow of water into the toilet to prevent it from overflowing in the case of a clog.
+• Toilet: A toilet shut-off valve is usually located behind the toilet or slightly off to one side.
+This valve can be used to turn off the water when repairing or replacing a toilet, but it can also be used to quickly stop the flow of water into the toilet to prevent it from overflowing in the event of a clog.

 Final Thoughts